 - Demonstrate the qualifications and professional credentials of the organisation responsible for the website

-- Ensure organisation contact details are easy to find
+- Make sure organisation contact details are easy to find

-- Where possible, outline the website’s editorial process to demonstrate that due diligence has been taken in regards to content creation
+- Where possible, outline the website’s editorial process, to show due diligence in content creation

 - Follow User Experience best practices to create a site that runs quickly and smoothly, and is easy to navigate and use.
-Make sure all functionality works, accessibility principles are adhered to, and data protection principles around cookies are followed
+Make sure all functionality works, adhere to all accessibility principles, and follow data protection principles around cookies

 - Implement Organization schema on the most suitable page on your website, to provide contextual information about your organisation to Google